The Catechesis of the Good Shepherd (CGS) Novena starts on April 22, 2023, and ends on April 30, 2023— Good Shepherd

 We are grateful for the work of Maria Montessori, Gianna Gobbi, and Sofia Cavalletti, who, through careful observation of children, have helped us to know more deeply the secret of childhood and have enhanced our understanding of Jesus’ words, “Whoever does not accept the Kingdom of God like a child will not enter it.”

-As the ministry of Catechesis of the Good Shepherd grows we ask for guidance and counsel in our work.
-We long to bring people of all ages closer to Jesus and to help them understand that God is right there with them in everyday events.
+As the ministry of Catechesis of the Good Shepherd grows, we ask for guidance and counsel in our work.
+We long to bring people of all ages closer to Jesus and help them understand that God is right there with them in everyday events.
 We hold in prayer the preparation of atria, the formation of catechists, and the children and families this work seeks to serve.
-May more children and adults join this ministry, and experience a closer relationship with God.
+May more children and adults join this ministry and experience a closer relationship with God.

-Help us to be open to the answers that come and to see the path that God has laid before us.
-We place all our dreams, desires, and longings into the hands of God who is our Redeemer.
-Thank you for your intercessions St. Charles Borromeo and St. Robert Bellarmine.
+Help us be open to the answers that come and see the path that God has laid before us.
+We place all our dreams, desires, and longings into the hands of God, who is our Redeemer.
+Thank you for your intercessions, St. Charles Borromeo and St. Robert Bellarmine.

 Our Father (3 times), Hail Mary (3 times), Glory be (3 times), Maria Montessori’s Prayer (1 time)